konradzaba/konradzaba.github.io/_posts/2020-12-13-Endomondo-to-Strava-transferring-workouts.md

 * Strava account
 * Data from Endomondo unpacked in some location (in other words, a bunch of TCX files that you want to import)
-* Optional: Very basic knowledge of C# + Visual Studio or Visual Studio Code
+* Optional if you want to play with source code: Basic knowledge of C# + Visual Studio or Visual Studio Code

 The first step is to register an application with Strava API.
 Thankfully, this is a quick and nice process:
 ## 1)	Go to [https://www.strava.com/settings/api](https://www.strava.com/settings/api)